Menu

 Share your concerns

-We anticipate that this update will significantly affect charities that rely on Meta as a primary channel for fundraising.
+We anticipate that these updates will significantly affect charities that rely on Meta as a primary channel for fundraising.
 We are actively working with our clients to minimise the impact by exploring alternative solutions.

 We also encourage charities to share their concerns regarding how these changes may impact their marketing and wider organisational objectives.
 To contribute to our collective response to Meta, please complete this short form and let us know how you believe this will affect your operations.